Dyan E. Connelly, PhD

 My Philosophy & Approach

-Silhouette of a man and woman holding hands while walking on an empty road with mountains in the background.
+Silhouettes of a man and woman holding hands and walking on an empty road in a mountainous landscape.

 Bridging the Spaces Between